SPEAKING AND ADVISORY SERVICES

 To find ways to help Danish businesses retain their international talent Signe has partnered with some of the biggest players in Denmark.
-The Coaching Room is, along with among others the Association of Danish Industries, Copenhagen Capacity and University of Copenhagen, partnering in Project Onboard Denmark.
+She is, along with among others the Association of Danish Industries, Copenhagen Capacity and University of Copenhagen, partnering in Project Onboard Denmark.
 It is a research project funded by Innovation Fund Denmark (2021-23) with 5,7 mill.
 DKK.
-Through the project, Signe has developed the project and has interviewed a large number of companies, as well as expats in order to create concrete tools for the use of Small and Medium Sized companies in Denmark.
+Signe has developed the project and has interviewed a large number of companies, as well as expats in order to create concrete tools for companies in Denmark.

 The tools aim at helping the companies onboard and retain their international employees - while helping the company get cognizant of their own culture.
 The tools will be available on a website and on an app and will be made public mid 2023.

 Over the last 15 years, the number of international employees in Denmark has increased dramatically - from 30.000 to 100.000.
 This number will likely only go up in the foreseeable future, for example due to increased demand for highly skilled candidates in the sciences (tech, pharma), a demand the Danish labor force cannot meet.